SilasVM/GitKit2/README.md

    * admin:org
      * read:org

-3. Run the following replacing `<token>` with the token you just created, and `<org>` with either a URL (without a trailing slash) to GitHub organization or username to deploy into (e.g., `https://github.com/StoneyJackson`) or just the org or user name (e.g., `StoneyJackson`).
+3. Run the following command replacing `<token>` with the token you just created, and `<org>` with either a URL (without a trailing slash) to GitHub organization or username to deploy into (e.g., `https://github.com/StoneyJackson`) or just the org or user name (e.g., `StoneyJackson`).